-What are the treatment options for ectropion?Eye & LASIK Plastic Surgery
+What are the treatment options for ectropion?Eye Health Plastic Surgery

 I am looking to get my ectropion fixed as my bottom lashes seem to be brushing against my cornea.

 If your eyelashes are rubbing your cornea, you probably have an entropion rather than an ectropion.

 There are several types of entropion, the most common of which is age related 'involutional' entropion.
 In these cases, either simple eyelid stitches are done which rotate the eyelashes outwards, or repair of the inferior eyelid muscles ('retractors') +/- eyelid tightening surgery is performed.